skonfig/extra/type/__wikijs/man.rst

 letsencrypt-mail
   If the SSL parameter is passed, then we setup wikijs to automatically obtain
   certificates: this is the email used to sign up to a LE account.

+http-port
+  Specify HTTP port, defaults to 80.

+http-port
+  Specify HTTPS port, defaults to 443.
+Only relevant if the SSL flag is enabled.

 BOOLEAN PARAMETERS
 ------------------